eugene-eeo/soda-rz/README.md

 <img src='graph.png'/>

-Program to calculate and plot the probability distribution for the total damage output (on the first round) of a [Soda Dungeon](http://sodadungeon.com) party of 5 with 1 (or more) Ragezerker(s), taking into account the stacked attack and probability to get critical hits, as the party progresses through a given number of levels.
+Program to calculate and plot the probability distribution for the total damage output (on the first turn) of a [Soda Dungeon](http://sodadungeon.com) party of 5 with 1 (or more) Ragezerker(s), taking into account the stacked attack and probability to get critical hits, as the party progresses through a given number of levels.
+Assumptions:

+1. 100% hit rate, i.e. no party member is confused
+2. All party members will not use any skills
+3. Party size is 5
+4. Ragezerker does not hit on the first round
+5. All _n_ Ragezerkers take the first _n_ positions

 ## Installation: